gustavodasilva-dotcom/cargo/README.md

 # cargo

+The purpose of this project is for _studying_ only.
+Concepts like dockerizing and pub/sub messaging exchange are being practice in a Node.js environment.

 ## Environment variables:
 - **`PORT`**: The port on which the application will run.
 - **`NODE_ENV`**: The environment in which the application is running (`development`, `homolog`, or `production`).